Nagios XI plugin

 Monitor key metrics from your Nagios environment.

-An on-premises plugin connects a service running in your internal network to SquaredUp.
+An on-premises data source connects a service running in your internal network to SquaredUp.
 They require an agent installed on a machine that has access to your internal network.

-This plugin streams data from your Nagios XI environment into SquaredUp.
-In your Nagios environment, metrics about your hosts are called "services", which is why the plugin creates objects of type host and service.
-The plugin comes with Data Streams to show you CPU usage and Memory usage of your hosts.
+This plugin adds a data source that streams data from your Nagios XI environment into SquaredUp.
+In your Nagios environment, metrics about your hosts are called "services", which is why the data source creates objects of type host and service.
+The data source comes with Data Streams to show you CPU usage and Memory usage of your hosts.

 You can also visualize the status of your hosts or services with the Nagios XI Health Data Stream.